 A more accurate term would be precipitation or precipitation amount.
 However, the broad use of 'rainfall' is firmly established in meteorology.

-Daily rainfall maps
+Daily and monthly rainfall maps

 The national map shown on the web is based on the 0.05x0.05 degree grid, sub-sampled at every fifth point to give an effective resolution of 0.25x0.25 degrees.
 The regional maps are based directly on the 0.05x0.05 degree grids, so there may be some differences in the fine detail between the national map and the regional maps.